Understanding the Ukraine Permission Extension (UPE) Scheme

 Getting Help and Support

-Only regulated advisers can submit applications on your behalf, though others can provide translation or technical assistance.
+Only regulated advisers can submit applications on your behalf.
+However, others can provide translation or technical assistance.

-If need any assistance. please talk to our advisers:
+If you need any assistance, please talk to our advisers:

 Tel (WhatsApp): +44 7513621625